 Go To A Jazz Club

 Let’s face it, Jazz is sexy, or should we say ‘saxy’?
 It’s like a musical aphrodisiac.
-Ditch the oysters and go listen to some bluesy jazz tunes at the beautiful Everyman.
+Ditch the oysters and go listen to some bluesy jazz tunes at the The Pen Factory.
 Best part?
 It’s completely free.
 Grab yourself a drink or two, embrace the live performance and even let yourself loose at the live jam where the crowd get involved.
 You’ll be irresistible – to your boyfriend or girlfriend at least.
-It is on the first Wednesday of every month, from 7.30-11pm.
-More here.
+It is on every Wednesday from 9pm.

 Ride The Ferry

 A world-class city and a world-famous ferry collide on the Mersey, making for one hell of a date.
 Gerry and the Pacemakers made it famous and we urge you to go and see for yourself what they were singing about.
 Most people see it as something for the tourists but it is quite spectacular for anyone to do it.
 It offers a rare and beautiful view of Liverpool’s famous skyline that is so impressive.
 Find out more here.